Reducing Parental Conflict - Information for Parents

 Make sure everyone has an opportunity to voice their view, provide time for the other person to respond to what has been said, wait and listen.

-Due to Coronovirus (COVID-19) we know that life has become more challenging for a lot of families and there is further support and help available through your local Family Centre:
+Due to Coronovirus (COVID-19) we know that life has become more challenging for a lot of families.
+There is further support and help available through your local Family Centre:

 Pan Community Hub, Furrlongs, Newport, PO30 2AX